martinsolent/figma/docs/variables/child_2.md

 ![](./variables_string_2024/drag_asset_1.png)

-Make sure nothing is selected bu clicking on
+Make sure nothing is selected by clicking on the pasteboard or press `ESC` on your keyboard

+From the Properties panel on the right in the Local Variables section

 ![](./variables_string_2024/spring_24.png)

-Select the Circle instance, then from the properties panel on the right - in the instance properties section - click on the Variables icon
+Select the Circle instance, then from the properties panel on the right - in the instance properties section - click on the Open Variables icon

 ![](./variables_string_2024/assign_var_circle.png)